Jeiwan/uniswapv3-book/content/docs/introduction/dev-environment.md

 ## Local Development Environment

-We're going to build smart contracts and run them on Ethereum, which means we need a node.
-Until recently, for both testing and running contracts locally you needed a node.
-This used to make smart contracts development somewhat tedious because running dozens (if not hundreds) tests in a real node is slow.
-Nowadays, luckily, we have a faster solution.
+We’re going to build smart contracts and run them on Ethereum, which means we need a node.
+Before deploying to a node on a live network, such as a testnet or mainnet, we'll use a node on our local machine.
+This lets us develop more quickly, since we don't have to wait for transactions to mine, and gives us more flexibility with additional developer functionality, such as state snapshots.

-Another problems with solutions like [Truffle](https://trufflesuite.com) and [Hardhat](https://hardhat.org) is that we we have to use JavaScript to write tests and program interactions with the blockchain.
-This need comes from the fact that Truffle and Hardhat run a local node and use JavaScript Web3 libraries to interact with it.

-Instead of using Truffle or Hardhat, we'll use Foundry.
+There are a few popular local nodes, such as [Truffle Ganache](https://trufflesuite.com/docs/ganache/) and [HardHat Network](https://hardhat.org/hardhat-network/docs/overview), but in our case we'll be using Foundry's suite of tools, namely Anvil as our local node because of its speed.

 ### Foundry

 [Foundry](https://github.com/foundry-rs/foundry) is a set of tools for Ethereum applications development.
 Specifically, we're going to use:

 1. [Forge](https://github.com/foundry-rs/foundry/tree/master/forge), a testing framework for Solidity.
 1. [Anvil](https://github.com/foundry-rs/foundry/tree/master/anvil), a local Ethereum node designed for development with Forge.
 We'll use it to deploy our contracts to a local node and connect to it through the front-end app.
 1. [Cast](https://github.com/foundry-rs/foundry/tree/master/cast), a CLI tool with a ton of helpful features.

 Forge makes smart contracts developer's life so much easier.
 With Forge, we don't need to run a local node to test